umd-coding-workshop/workshops/tutorial1/exercise3/README.md

 We've gotten a lot more familiar with moving around in a BASH shell environment.
-Now, we're going to learn a bit about how BASH allows you to use globbing, quoting, and escaping to more efficiently find resourcesin your system.
+Now, we're going to learn a bit about how BASH allows you to use globbing, quoting, and escaping to more efficiently find resources in your system.

 1) First things first, let's make sure we're in the right directory.